Structural Remediation & Seismic Retrofit

 Seismic damage can be sudden and obvious, as after a significant earthquake, or cumulative and subtle.
 Repetitive small seismic events, which occur regularly throughout the LA basin, create fatigue in structural connections, weaken mortar joints, and gradually reduce the lateral resistance of older structures.
 A post-earthquake structural evaluation identifies damage that may not be visible to the homeowner, and homes that were evaluated and repaired after events like the 1994 Northridge earthquake are in a better position than those where damage went unidentified.

 Post-fire structural damage has become an increasingly relevant consideration following the 2025 Palisades fires and previous fire events in Malibu, Bel Air, and the hillside communities.
 Fire exposure affects concrete strength, can compromise reinforcing steel, and damages the wood framing that provides lateral resistance.
 Structures that appear intact after a fire may have hidden heat damage.
 Concrete exposed to temperatures above 570 degrees Fahrenheit begins to lose compressive strength, and rebar exposed to temperatures above 1,100 degrees Fahrenheit can lose significant yield strength.
 A post-fire structural evaluation by a licensed engineer establishes the building's actual condition and determines what repairs are needed before rebuilding proceeds.
-Our fire rebuild page covers the full post-fire evaluation and reconstruction process.
+Our fire rebuild page covers the full post-fire evaluation and reconstruction process, and our foundation certification guide explains the specific process for evaluating fire-damaged foundations for reuse.

 Expansive soil movement is a cyclical condition driven by the wet-dry climate pattern described above.
 Unlike settlement, which is generally a one-directional downward movement, expansive soil creates both upward heave during wet periods and downward settlement during dry periods.
 The resulting cyclic loading subjects the foundation and the structure above it to repetitive stress over time.